PerryGraham/Redis-Racing/README.md

     "_Paul" : {"name": "Paul","laptime": 45.11,"created": "2021-05-11T21:58:51.120Z"}
 }
 ```
-This data is used to create a live learboard for everyone to see as they race to get the fastest time possible.
+This data is used to create a live leaderboard for everyone to see as they race to get the fastest time possible.
 When any car in the game crosses the finish line, the client requests the new leaderboard data from the server.

 --------